dib-lab/genome-grist/doc/configuring.md

 [toc]

-Note: using private genome collections currently requires [genome-grist#130](https://github.com/dib-lab/genome-grist/pull/130).
+Note: using local genome collections currently requires [genome-grist#130](https://github.com/dib-lab/genome-grist/pull/130).

 ## Overview

 genome-grist does the following:

 * downloads metagenome data from the SRA, if requested;
-* pre-processes and trims it;
+* pre-processes and trims each metagenome;
-* runs `sourmash gather` on the metagenome, using one or more sourmash databases, to find a [minimum metagenome cover](https://www.biorxiv.org/content/10.1101/2022.01.11.475838v1);
+* runs `sourmash gather` on each metagenome, using one or more sourmash databases, to find a [minimum metagenome cover](https://www.biorxiv.org/content/10.1101/2022.01.11.475838v1);
 * retrieves the full genomes for any matches and executes a variety of mapping-based analyses;
 * incorporates taxonomy information for the genomes into the taxonomy summary report (if taxonomy reporting is requested).

-Much of the configuration for genome-grist is about where to find more information about matching genomes.
+Much of the configuration for genome-grist is about where to find more information about matching genomes - specifically, the genomes, their display names, and their taxonomy.

-For Genbank genomes, this is easy!
+For Genbank genomes, this is easy and genome-grist does it automatically!
 But if you're providing your own genomes and taxonomy information, it's a bit trickier.

 ## Using Genbank genomes

-For Genbank genomes, all the necessary information is available already, or automatically determined by genome-grist!
+For Genbank genomes, all the necessary information is available already, or automatically determined by genome-grist.

 sourmash already provides pre-built databases containing [all GTDB genomes (R06 rs202)](https://sourmash.readthedocs.io/en/latest/databases.html) as well as [all 700,000 Genbank microbial genomes from July 2020](https://github.com/sourmash-bio/sourmash/issues/1749#issuecomment-947920226).